janson-gan/janson-gan/README.md

 - 👋 Hi, I’m @janson-gan
 - 👀 I’m interested in developing web application
-- 🌱 I’m currently learning React Native
+- 🌱 I’m currently learning React Native with TypeScript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...